HtmlUnit/htmlunit-neko/README.md

 ### Project News
 [HtmlUnit@Twitter][3]

-### Latest release Version 3.0.0 / March 19, 2023
+### Latest release Version 3.1.0 / April 12, 2023

 #### CVE-2022-29546 / CVE-2022-28366
 #### HtmlUnit - NekoHtml Parser suffers from a denial of service vulnerability on versions 2.60.0 and below.
 A specifically crafted input regarding the parsing of processing instructions leads to heap memory consumption.
 Please update to at least version 2.62.0.

 #### CVE-2023-26119
-#### HtmlUnit - NekoHtml Parser suffers from a remote code execution vulnerability on versions 2.70.0 and below.Please update to at least version 3.0.0.
+#### HtmlUnit - NekoHtml Parser suffers from a remote code execution vulnerability on versions 2.70.0 and below.Please update to at least version 3.1.0.

 ## Get it!